- Who We Are

 Director of Operations

-The Management Team have overall corporate responsibility for MindWise’s strategic direction, organizational performance and leadership.
+The Senior Management Team has overall corporate responsibility for MindWise’s strategic direction, organizational performance and leadership.

 MindWise's board of trustees are responsible for our overall governance.

 My name is Colin McMinn.
-I joined the MindWise Board of Trustees two years ago and am Chair of the Appointments and Remuneration Committee.
+I joined the MindWise Board of Trustees two years ago and was appointed as Chair in 2023.

 I live with my wife Jillian at the Maze just outside Hillsborough.
 We have two grown-up children, and three beautiful granddaughters, who love to come to our house for sleepovers!